platform9/pf9-ui-plugin/README.md

 The loader bootstraps the app loading process.
 It is the very first code to run and determines which version of the UI to load.

-Normally, the UI is loaded from an S3 bucket.
+Currently, the UI is loaded from an S3 bucket.
 Multiple versions of the UI are stored in different folders and the loader selects which one to use.

 It does this using a combination of query parameters, `localStorage`, and